Back to Blog

 How to Get the Most Accurate Results

-5. Run tests at different times of day to observe variation
+• Run tests at different times of day to spot variations.

 Conclusion

-Internet speed tests provide valuable insights into your connection's performance, but understanding how they work helps you interpret results more accurately.
-While no speed test is perfect, they offer a reliable way to gauge your connection quality and troubleshoot issues.
+Internet speed tests offer valuable insights into your connection’s quality, but knowing how they work allows you to interpret your results more accurately.
+While no test is flawless, they provide a reliable way to assess network performance and troubleshoot issues.

-By accounting for the various factors that can influence test results, you can get a more accurate picture of your true internet speed and better determine whether you're getting the service you're paying for from your ISP.
+By understanding the variables that influence your test results, you can get a clearer picture of your actual internet speed — and verify whether your ISP is truly delivering the performance you’re paying for.

 Ready to test your internet speed?